marcteys/myo-keys-dot-net/README.md

 * Complete the readme
 * Best practices / functions to optimize the come
 * Disable the vibration field at the begenning and enable it later. (or set default to none)
+* Disconnect the Myo on application quit

+### Updates
+* Added haptic feedback for the validation gesture